blndev/prometheus-playground/readme.md

 ### Mailserver
 To check notifications we have installed GreenMail as Mail Server (mailserver) and Roundcube as Frontend (Webmailer).
 The Mailserver is listen on POrt 3025 (SMTP and 3143 for IMAP).
 The Webmailer can be reached on Port 9080 via the Browser.
-The Login name is the username you specified in the notification.
+This service is connected to all node exporters and to the Alertmanager.http://localhost:9080/ The Login name is the username you specified in the notification.
 The Password is anything you type in.